Skip to Content

 1. Preheat the oven to 400°F with a rack in the center position.

 3. Reduce the heat to medium.
-Add the onions to the same skillet and season with remaining ½ teaspoon of salt.
-Cook, stirring often, until browned and softened, 5-8 minutes.
+Add the onion to the same skillet and season with remaining ¼ teaspoon of salt.
+Cook, stirring often, until browned and softened, 7-8 minutes.

-4. Meanwhile, in a small bowl, combine mayonnaise and garlic.
-Spread 1 tablespoon of butter on the cut sides of each hoagie roll.
+4. Meanwhile, in a small bowl, combine the mayonnaise and garlic.
+Spread 1 tablespoon of the butter on the cut sides of each roll.
 Arrange rolls, cut sides up, on a sheet pan and bake until toasted, about 4 minutes.
-Remove from the sheet pan from the oven and spread 1 tablespoon of garlic mayo on the cut sides of each roll.
-Return beef to the skillet with the onions and season with black pepper.
-Cook, stirring, over medium heat until warmed.
+Remove from the oven and spread the cut sides of each roll with 1 tablespoon of garlic mayo.
+Return the beef to the skillet with the onions and season with the black pepper.
+Cook, stirring, until beef is warmed through.
 Remove the skillet from heat and top the beef mixture with provolone in a single layer.

-5. Once the cheese begins to melt, divide the cheese and meat between toasted hoagie rolls.
+5. Once the cheese is melted, evenly divide the mixture between toasted rolls.
 Serve immediately.

 Nutrition Info